-The Legal Services Commissioner is an independent statutory officer appointed under the Legal Profession Act 2004 (the Act).
-The Legal Services Commission (the Commission or the LSC) consists of the Commissioner and the staff of the Commission who advise and assist the Commissioner in the exercise of his functions and powers under the Act.
-The Commission first 'opened for business' 1 July 2004 upon the commencement of the Legal Profession Act 2004.
+The Legal Services Commissioner is an independent statutory officer appointed under the Legal Profession Act 2007 (the Act).
+The Legal Services Commission (the Commission or the LSC) comprises the Commissioner and the staff of the Commission.
+The Commission first opened for business on 1 July 2004 on the commencement of the Legal Profession Act 2004.